 If you would like to register your practice with UK Therapy Guide, please go to our Therapist Subscription page.

 How does the referrals process work?

 To view all active referrals please log in to your personal therapist profile here.

 Please select the 'My Referrals' tab

 Here you can view the full details of your active referrals in the 'Manage New Referrals' drop down.
-You can also edit and update your therapist calendar, which you can update regularly with your appointment availability.
+You can also edit and update your therapist calendar regularly with your appointment availability.

 1. A person seeking therapy will click 'Make an Appointment' in your public profile and fill in their details.
 They will choose an appointment from a list of your available appointments reflected from your therapist calendar.
 The individual has the option to pay instantly for their first appointment.
 The request is then sent to the UKTG support team.

 2. We assess the referral and check that the request matches your skills, training, location and requested price per session.

-3. We 'release' the referral to your therapist profile and we send you a notification email to confirm that the individual has paid.
+3. We send the referra details to your therapist profile and we send you a notification email to confirm that the individual has paid.
 If you would like to accept the referral and suggested appointment time, please click 'Confirm' and log in to your portal to view the referral details.

-4. IMPORTANT: If you click confirm in the referral, the person will receive an automated appointment confirmation and payment link by email, to pay UK Therapy Guide directly for the first session only.
+4. IMPORTANT: If you click confirm in the referral, the person will receive an automated appointment confirmation email.
 The email contains your practice address, contact details and the set time and date of the booked appointment.